BoresXP/nodemcu-tools/README.md

 ## Keybindings & Commands

-_(ALT commands are available by pressing ALT key when opening menu)_
+_(ALT commands are available by pressing ALT key when opening menu); on Linux you should use SHIFT key instead_

 ### Explorer context menu: